ArdanaLabs/apps-team/price-oracle.md

 # Do we want to add emergency shutdown?

+# Do we want to use read-only UTXOs?

+See CIP-31.
+Might take a while to be on mainnet.

 # Earlier MakerDAO architecture

 The biggest difference between modern and initial MakerDAO is that initially it